What will the weather be like?

 What other costs might I have beyond the registration fee?

 We cover accommodations, in-country travel which is part of our itinerary, breakfasts, guides, and evening facilitation.
 The registration fee does not include your airfare.
 We provide breakfast each day, but you will be responsible for your lunch and dinner costs.
-Trekkers often bring a little extra money to purchase souvenirs along the way.
+Walkers often bring a little extra money to purchase souvenirs along the way.

 What is the “in-country travel” you refer to?